 Kazuo Umezu's Horror Theater: The Present (Umezu Kazuo: Kyôfu gekijô - Purezento) (Japan, 2005)

-starring: Mai Takahashi, Takamasa Suga and Yoko Mitsuya
+Starring: Mai Takahashi, Takamasa Suga and Yoko Mitsuya

-Kazuo Umezu's Horror Theater is actually a series of 50 minute short films with varying level of cheesiness, creepiness and exceptional low-budget; while some shorts are terrible in terms of execution and/or storytelling, The Present was one of the few titles that made the low-budget work with a proper amount of shocks, laughs, good gore and an easy to follow story.
+Kazuo Umezu's Horror Theater is a series of 50 minute short films with varying level of cheesiness, creepiness and exceptional low-budget; while some shorts are terrible in terms of execution and/or storytelling, The Present was one of the few titles that makes the low-budget work with a proper amount of shocks, laughs, good gore and an easy to follow story.

-On the production department, The Present is an okay when it comes to the gore and some practical effects; though I find somebody bleeding to death from an arm stump with the resemblance of a broken beer keg seems beyond believable, the non-CG effects were fair, featuring some sticky red innards, folks sliced in halfs or quarters, and plenty of shocking close-ups.
-However, the visual effects kinda sucked; I find those scenes involving Santa's bladed Christmas star quite laughable when it go all Matrix-like, Slow-mo and all!
-This is actually the only scene in the film that used the most visual effects, so I guess we can be thankful at least for that.
+On the production department, The Present is okay when it comes to the gore and some practical effects; though I find someone bleeding to death from an arm stump resembling of a broken beer keg beyond believable, the non-CG effects are fair, featuring your usual sticky red innards, folks sliced in halves or quarters, and plenty of sloppy shocking visceral close-ups.
+We do have this one visual effect involving Santa's bladed Christmas star weapon that looks hilariously bad whenever it goes all Matrix-like, Slow-mo and all!
+Thankfully, scenes involving this gag are few, so I guess we're given that mercy!
+And, in your typical J-Horror shlock, we also got one heck of a last minute weirdness and twist, though not overall terrible by means of a quick jab at us slasher and splatter fans, poking fun at our fascination for all things mutilated and dismembered.

 The Present is, by all means, a J-Horror flick trying to be an American slasher; while it have many of the usual suspects right, the overall feel is definitely your standard Asian horror in terms of weirdness and theme.
 Not a bad movie for this time of the year, and a definite try for any Killer Santa fans out there!